 The original English ‘Melting Moments’ are different cookies.
 But, here in Australia, ‘Melting Moments’ look like these.
-My cookies are custard shortbread, that contains custard powder.
-For a long time, I underrated custard powder because I thought making custard with custard powder was unthinkable.
-However, good quality custard powder contains only ‘Cornflour, Salt, Flavour from Milk and Annatto (colour from the achiote tree seeds)’ but nothing artificial.
-Then I started using it to replace Cornflour and also to add yellow colour to the cookies.
+My ‘Melting Moments’ cookies are custard shortbread, that is made with Custard Powder.
+For a long time, I thought making custard with Custard Powder was unacceptable.
+However, I discovered that good quality Custard Powder contains only Corn Starch, Salt, Flavour from Milk, natural Yellow Colour from the Achiote tree seeds and nothing artificial.
+Then I started using it to replace Corn Starch, and also to add yellow colour to the cookies.
 You can use Corn Starch.

 24 Pairs (48 Cookies)

 2 cups Plain Flour *1 cup is 250ml

 Zest of 1 Lemon